Is Alesse A Low-dose Birth Control

 Continuous and Extended-Cycle Pills

 Another notable trend is the growing availability of continuous and extended-cycle birth control pills.
-Traditional birth control pills involve taking active pills for 21 days, followed by a 7-day placebo period, during which a woman experiences a withdrawal bleed.
+And traditional birth control pills involve taking active pills for 21 days, followed by a 7-day placebo period, during which a woman experiences a withdrawal bleed.
 Continuous and extended-cycle pills reduce the frequency of these breaks, resulting in fewer periods per year.

 Personalized Contraception